berty/www.berty.tech/bertytech/content/newsletter/news-64/index.md

     * Fix the release system by replacing Bintray with another platform
     * Continue the integration in Berty
 * App:
+    * We are actively working on push notifications.
+This will allow to test berty in more daily conditions rather than only in quick test mode
     * Make all Berty services optional in-app
     * Fix various bugs found by beta-testers
     * investigate and fix the misconfiguration of both Shakebugs and Crashlytics